jnambo/Homework-Assignment-1/README.md

 NODE_ENV=production node index.js
 ```

-# This project consist of 3 main files, they are:
+# This project consists of 3 main files, they are:
 ## config.js
-This file will catch the `NODE_ENV` param value and will return a configuration object which contain the needed information
+This file will catch the `NODE_ENV` param value and will return a configuration object which contains the needed information
 to start the web server, like:

 * port